christti98/semobridge/README.md

 ## How to Install

 ### Dassl
 This code is built on top of the code for [CoOp](https://github.com/KaiyangZhou/CoOp).
-It uses the toolbox Dassl.pytorch, so you need to install the `dassl` environment first.
-ONLY USE THE DASSL FORK, as it contains a fix to work with PyTorch 2.7.0.
+It uses the toolbox Dassl.pytorch, so you need to install the `dassl` environment first. **Only use the Dassl fork**, as it contains a fix to work with PyTorch 2.7.0.

 Clone the Dassl fork:
 ```